 Third, this isn’t grammar class!

 “Ask your grammar teacher this,” you might deflect.
 “We’re focused on vocabulary in this class.
 This class is for practicing speaking, not grammar.
 This is a listening class, not a grammar class.”
-Of course, it’s harder to distract them from your lack of an answer if you teach classes that are all-inclusive.
+Of course, it’s harder to distract them from your lack of an answer if you teach all-inclusive classes.
 Regardless, grammar is in everything.
 It’s a part of speaking, listening, reading, and writing.
 It affects vocabulary.
 You don’t have to abandon your lesson plan to teach an impromptu grammar lesson, but you should be able to answer your students’ questions.

 Ultimately, we use the rules, but we don’t know them explicitly.